reactjs/react.dev/content/docs/getting-started.md

 **React** is a JavaScript library for building user interfaces.
 Learn what React is all about on [our homepage](/) or [in the tutorial](/tutorial/tutorial.html).

+>Note
+>
->**Note**: We're currently working on a rewrite of the React docs to teach functional components with hooks as the default approach.
+>We're currently working on a rewrite of the React docs to teach functional components with hooks as the default approach.
 In the meantime, all of the tutorials found in these docs can be found at https://reactwithhooks.netlify.app/ using functional components and hooks.

 ---